codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 1. Open your organization **Settings**, page **Roles and permissions**.

-1. In the **Organization Managers** area, use the search field to find the relevant user and click the user's name.
+1. In the **Organization Managers** area, use the search field to find the relevant organization member and click the member's name.

     !!! note
-        You can only assign the Organization Manager role to users who have already joined your organization on Codacy.
+        You can only assign the Organization Manager role to [members of your organization](./managing-people.md#joining).

     ![Security and risk management access management](images/roles-permissions-organization-manager-assign.png)